 Part of the search effort in the Southern Indian Ocean was directed at an area where four pings were heard and thought to be from the flight data recorder of MH370.
 But reports this week have cast doubt on the source of those underwater sounds.

 The ocean is a cacophony of sounds.
-Since sound is the only way to communicate in sea water, everything from whales to tiny shrimp make sounds that can travel over hundreds of kilometers.
+Since sound is the only way to communicate in sea water, everything from whales to tiny shrimp make sounds that can travel over hundreds of kilometres.

 But there are also a lot of man-made sounds, from ships and even our own scientific instruments.
 As sound can travel in complicated paths, it is sometimes hard to localise where exactly a sound came from.